Azure/Avere/src/terraform/examples/e2e/README.md

 1. Run `cd ~/tf/src/terraform/examples/e2e/1.network`
 1. Edit the config values in `config.auto.tfvars` using your favorite text editor.
-1. Run `terraform init -backend-config ../backend.config` to initialize the current local directory (add `-upgrade` if older providers are detected)
+1. Run `terraform init -backend-config ../backend.config` to initialize the current local directory (append `-upgrade` if older providers are detected)
-1. Run `terraform apply` to generate the Terraform deployment [Plan](https://www.terraform.io/docs/cli/run/index.html#planning) (add `-destroy` to delete Azure resources)
+1. Run `terraform apply` to generate the Terraform deployment [Plan](https://www.terraform.io/docs/cli/run/index.html#planning) (append `-destroy` to delete Azure resources)
 1. Review and confirm the deployment (add, change and/or destroy) of the Azure resources in this module

 ## 2 Storage